icopy-site/awesome/docs/awesome/awesome-no-login-web-apps.md

 * [VideoToolbox](http://videotoolbox.com) `[Account]` - Video editor with all the common editing features.
 Size limited to 600mb.
 * [AI Vocal Remover](https://vocalremover.org) - Separate voice from music by artificial intelligence.
 * [Ambient Mixer](https://www.ambient-mixer.com/) - Listen to free audio atmospheres (e.g. Scottish Rain/Slytherin Common Room) or mix your own ambient sound online.
+* [Vileo](https://lukasbach.github.io/vileo/) - Record your screen or webcam and download the video from within your browser.

 ### Business and Finance